Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 Extension version

-For third-party extensions to be compatible with TYPO3 classic mode, this version must now be set to the exact version previously defined in ext_emconf.php and should match the version in the Git tag, for example when publishing to Packagist.
+For third-party extensions to be compatible with TYPO3 classic mode, this version must now be set to the same version previously defined in ext_emconf.php and should match the version in the Git tag, for example when publishing to Packagist.

 Fixture extensions used in tests can set any version number, for example 1.0.0, but a version number must still be provided to avoid deprecation messages.
-During testing, the version number is not evaluated.
+During testing the version number is not evaluated.

 Extension state and update exclusion